Ximending: Theater street

-Ximending became a well-known theater street in Taipei in the 1930s and grew even more prosperous after the defeat of Japan.
-In the 1950s, every theater was full to capacity and scalpers ran wild.
-Gradually, more theaters opened one after another; At one point, Wuchang St Section 1 had over ten theaters.
+Ximending became a well-known theater street in Taipei in the 1930s and grew even more prosperous after the defeat of Japan, becoming vastly more popular in the following decade At one point, Wuchang St Section 1 had over ten theaters.
 However, in the 1990s, as Taipei City developed toward the Eastern District and away from Ximending, it began to lose business.
 In 1999, the city government and local stores established Ximending as a pedestrian area, prohibiting the entrance of vehicles on weekends and national holidays, a move that attracted young consumers and brought back business.
 Today, Ximending has over twenty theaters and six thousand vendors, and is a popular area for small concerts, album launches, and street performances.
 It is also home to the Red Envelope Clubs set up in the 1960s.